1. Introduction: Cognitive Foundations of Mathematics Interventions and Early Numeracy Influences

 3. Role of Play and Games in Building Children’s Foundational Numerical Knowledge

-4. Understanding the Link between the Approximate Number System and Math Abilities: Evidence from Training Studies and Observations of Intergenerational Transmission
+4. Understanding the Link between the Approximate Number System and Math Abilities

 7. Development of Mathematical Language in Preschool and its Role in Learning Numeracy Skills

-8. Early Mathematical Skills Learning and Learning Difficulties: Evidence-Based Assessment and Interventions
+8. Early Numeracy Skills Learning and Learning Difficulties—Evidence-based Assessment and Interventions

-9. Two Approaches to Intensifying Early Math Intervention
+9. Improving the Mathematical Knowledge of At-Risk Preschool Children: Two Approaches to Intensifying Early Math Intervention

 10. The Use of Analogies in Mathematics Instruction: Affordances and Challenges